 Notification date: Mid July

-Complete the online application by the June 1st deadline.
-All supporting documents (we will give you a list after you apply) must be submitted to complete the application packet.
+Complete the online application by the May 31st deadline.
+All supporting documents must be submitted to complete the application packet.
 Incomplete applications will not move forward for consideration.
-During the COVID campus lockdown, we ask that applicants to please not mail or email any sensitive documents to us.
-All documents will be processed online.

 As a member of Team Success Scholars, students benefit from a holistic support system that focuses on personal development and academic and career success.
 The tightly-knit cohort of students are engaged on campus with faculty, staff and student activities, and in their communities as young professionals.
 As recognized leaders, TSSers are routinely asked to speaker before groups and to act as ambassadors to the college and the TSS program.
 Through these opportunities TSS students develop a robust network of professional contacts and enrich their professional portfolio.